Eliastik/simple-voice-changer/README.md

 * Uses some icons from [Font Awesome](https://fontawesome.com/) - [License](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt)

 ## Changelog

+* Version 2.3.1 (5/4/2025):
+    - Compatibility mode renamed to Direct rendering mode;
+    - Performance improvements;
+    - Technical improvements:
+        - simple-sound-studio-lib and simple-sound-studio-components updated to version 2.3.1;
+        - Migration to the Zustand library for state management (instead of React Context), which improves application performance;
+        - Other dependencies updated.

 * Version 2.3.0 (4/13/2025):
     - Added the ability to adjust the audio player's output volume.